rbw/flask-journey/README.rst

 Flask-Journey
 =============

+Provides a clean, delarative way to import and manage blueprints and routes.
-Lightweight and simple extension for Flask that primarily assists with blueprint and route management, but also (de)serialization and validation in blueprint enabled views.
+Additionally, it provides easy, homogeneous methods of (de)serialization and validation in blueprint enabled views.

 It uses the standard Flask blueprint system, is modular and doesn't depend on anything special.